 You can change the alarm limits for Paw, MV, ftot and TVe by pushing the Alarm Setup key and selecting [Alarm Limits].
 You can change the alarm limits for EtCO2 if your ventilator is configured with CO2 module.
-You can also change alarm volume, apnea time, and disconnection time.
-For details, refer to 9 Alarms..
+You can also change alarm volume and apnea time.
+For details, refer to 9 Alarms.